ku60/Twitter-user-info-retrieval/README.md

  to use Twitter fully. memo the username and password
 * ChromeDriver
  install to your environment
+* user agent
+ you can check your user agent on [this page](http://httpbin.org/user-agent)
 * activate your Google API of Google Drive and Google Sheet
  and make sure that your service account is invited as sheet editor
 * secret key